wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack.rst

       .. group-tab:: YUM

-          * Open Distro for Elasticsearch (if the Wazuh repository is disabled it is necessary to enable it to get the latest packages):
+          * Open Distro for Elasticsearch.
+If the Wazuh repository is disabled it is necessary to enable it to get the latest packages:

             .. code-block:: console

               # sed -i "s/^enabled=0/enabled=1/" /etc/yum.repos.d/wazuh.repo

-          * Elastic (in case of having disabled the repository for Elastic Stack 7.x it can be enabled using):
+          * Elastic.
+In case of having disabled the repository for Elastic Stack 7.x it can be enabled using:

             .. code-block:: console